-When a tsunami has been generated by a distant earthquake (such as from Alaska or Chile), it may not reach the Quinault coastline for several hours, giving emergency response personnel time to issue a warning and coordinate an evacuation.
+A tsunami generated by a distant earthquake (such as from Alaska or Chile), may not reach the Quinault coastline for several hours, giving emergency response personnel time to issue a warning and coordinate evacuations.

 When a tsunami is generated by a strong offshore earthquake in the area called the Cascadia Subduction Zone (CSZ), its first waves may reach the Quinault coastline just minutes after the ground stops shaking.
 Feeling an earthquake could be your only warning!